 Install bimini top in its boot before towing.
-Also, remove and store cockpit cover.
-Store cockpit carpet in wake board locker.
+Also, remove and store cockpit and bow cover.
+Store cockpit carpet along with cockpit/mooring/bow covers in ski locker.

 This can make it especially difficult to drive safely, as the hitch may be in danger of striking the road.
 Also, this situation can be caused by worn vehicle rear shock absorbers.
 One option is to install a set of air shocks which will assist in supporting the load.
 As a rule of thumb 5 to 7 percent of the total trailer load should be on the trailer tongue.